sebedard13/my_vector_graphic_editor/editor/README.md

 - Pressdown Ctrl for bend tool and Pressup to come back If handle is a pair
 - can move handle direction as a pair but grandeur individually
-- Press alt to break pair
+- Press alt to break pair on handle

 ### Pen